BernardoBrogi/Project-Laboratory/README.md

 This is the console from which we can command the robot.
 All the functionalities of the EPFL package work.

-For istance writing the command
+For instance, writing the command

 ```
 $ Cmd> go_home